Search

 Is HDMI always better than optical for karaoke?

-Is optical still good for modern YouTube karaoke?
+Is optical still good for YouTube karaoke?

 Should microphones connect to the TV when I use HDMI or optical?